 If you think you are experiencing a life-threatening condition, call 9-1-1 or go to the emergency department nearest you.

 - Loss of consciousness.

 Where Can I Go for My Minor Illness/Injury?

-UPMC Urgent Care locations are open to treat minor illnesses and injuries, but do not provide screening or care for COVID-19 symptoms.
+UPMC Urgent Care locations are open to treat minor illnesses and injuries.

 They provide immediate treatment for non-emergency conditions, including: